COSC3020/tsp-comparison-kkrweb/README.md

             RangeError: Invalid array length

-This seems like a fundamental JS issue that wouldnt be solved unless I switched languages or algorithms?
+This seems like a fundamental JS issue that wouldnt be solved unless I switched languages or algorithms.

-Either way I will address this to the best of my ability if need be.
+Per Lars advice over email, I will be continuing my exercise using up to the 26x26 data that I was able to get.

 Next, make a CSV using the runtimes corresponding to the matrix sizes.
 Predict for values 27 and higher following the behavior of earlier values.